Foster Youth Rights Resources

 - live in a home or STRTP that maintains the social and cultural standards of your Tribe and tribal community

-- live in a home of your relatives or extended family or a home that is licensed, approved, or specified by your Tribe
+- live in the home of your relatives or extended family, or a home that is licensed, approved, or specified by your Tribe

 - live in a place that reflects and keeps you connected to the cultural and social standards of your Tribe and/or tribal community

-- contact your ICWA advocate and have them attend court
+- contact your Tribal Representative and have them attend court

 - contact your Tribe, tribal members, and Indian community

-- participate in traditional Native American religious practices
+- participate in traditional Native American spiritual, cultural, and ceremonial practices

-- get help becoming a member of an Indian tribe or Alaskan village
+- get help becoming a member or citizen of an Indian Tribe or Alaskan village

-- get all the benefits that come from being a member of an Indian tribe or Alaskan village
+- get all of the benefits of being a member or citizen of an Indian Tribe or Alaskan village

 - be free from discrimination and be recognized for your relationship with an Indian Tribe or Alaskan village